babygang-c64/BygShellV2/README.md

 ![Help and M commands](images/help_mem.png)

-Help files are looked up on the same device / directory as external command files.
+You can get a list of external commands and some info using "*help commands" Help files are looked up on the same device / directory as external command files.
 Help files name format is : <command_name>.hlp
 Help files use line coloring according of special chars as first char of line :